Kansas Highways: Numbers 40-59

 History

 In 1937, the State Highway Commission added a new route from Blue Mound to Mound City to the State highway system.
-This new route, along K-48, K-56, and K-6 from Moran to Kincaid, were combined and designated K-52 to match the connecting Missouri highway number.
+This new route, along with K-48, K-56, and K-6 between Moran to Kincaid, were combined and designated K-52 to match the connecting Missouri highway number.

 In 1962, the Moran-Kincaid segment was designated US 59.
 K-52 remained signed along US 59 and K-31 between Moran and Blue Mound until 1995, when the redundant signage was removed and K-52 was officially truncated to Blue Mound.